Georgios Moschos

-Georgios Moschos (Greek: Γεώργιος Μόσχος; 1937 – 28 December 1966) was a Greek professional basketball player.
-He played for Panellinios Athens, Iraklis Salonica, and AEK Athens basketball clubs and died from lymphoma at the age of twenty-nine.
+Georgios Moschos (Greek: Γεώργιος Μόσχος; 29 December 1938 – 28 December 1966) was a Greek professional basketball player.
+He played for Panellinios Athens, Iraklis Salonica, and AEK Athens basketball clubs and died from lymphoma at the age of twenty-eight.
 He was nicknamed Piccolino.

 Club career

 Moschos began his professional career with the Greek Basket League club Panellinios in the late 50s.
 At the age of twenty, he won the first championship of his career with the Panellinios basketball club.
 He moved to Iraklis Salonica in 1960 and played for the club for one year.
 In 1961, he joined AEK Athens basketball club, where he won four consecutive championships and reached the semifinals of the 1966 FIBA European Champions Cup.
 On 16 January 2018, AEK Athens basketball club honored the 60s golden generation, and his daughter received the award.

 National team career

 Moschos represented Greece once in a friendly game against Romania in 1965.